Actual radio image of a black hole (Source: here)

 You can thank Quantum Theory for your modern day dog and bone (Source: here)

-General Relativity has similarly impressive track record.
+General Relativity has a similarly impressive track record.
 The theory accurately determines the location and speed of objects in space ranging from light particles emitted from distant stars to entire galaxies, and beyond, including black holes.
 All space travel, including numerous successful journeys to the Moon and Mars, is based on General Relativity.

 Yet, despite their phenomenal successes, Quantum Theory and General Relativity are to all intents and purposes incompatible.
 Let me try to illustrate the nature of this incompatibility.